KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

     Cross tab of the table widget configuration.

 - activate the cross navigation flag;
-- activate cross Enable on all row flag, if you want to be able to click on all the columns of the table;
+- activate cross Enable the cross-navigation type select:
+    - on all row to enable a click on every column;
-- select the column whose value will be passed through output parameter to the document of arrival;
+    - on a single column to choose a column where the cross-navigation will be set, other columns will throw a selection;
+    - on an icon to choose an icon that will be render at the end of the row.
+All the columns will still throw selections;
-- select the output parameter that will pass the value to the document of arrival.
-This parameter type are defined in the document detail of the cockpit;
+- select the output parameters that will pass the value to the document of arrival.
+Those parameters type are defined in the document detail of the cockpit and will be of the following types:
+    - static: a static value
+    - dynamic: the value of a selected column
+    - analytical driver: the value of a parameter
 - select the destination document through the list of cross navigation definition.
 It is optional.
 If the Cross navigation is not      selected then when you click to launch the cross navigation, a pop up will be open with all the cross navigations defined for that cockpit.
 If you select the Cross navigation and you click to launch the cross navigation, then it will go to the document of arrival directly.
-- add all involved output parameters by adding them one by one in the bottom part of the GUI.

 Finally, the “Filters” tab is where you can filter the table results by adding a limit to the rows or a conditions in the columns. the following figure shows an example of how to set the limit rows or a conditions on dataset columns.